pleiszenburg/wenv/docs/installation.rst

 A **clean solution** is to upgrade to a younger version of Linux.
 E.g. *Ubuntu 16.04* alias *Xenial Xerus* (released 2016) is known to work.

-Installing *wenv* in development mode
+Installing *wenv* in Development Mode
 -------------------------------------

 If you are interested in contributing to *wenv*, you might want to install it in development mode.
 You can find the latest instructions on how to do this in the `CONTRIBUTING file`_ of this project on *Github*.